zeke/devcenter-scraper/content/md/buildpacks.md

 If you'd like to use a language or framework not yet supported on Heroku you can create a custom buildpack.
 To get started, see the following articles:

 * To learn about the structure of a buildpack, see [Buildpack API](buildpack-api).
-* To handle platform-specific binaries in a buildpack, see [Packaging Binary Buildpack Dependencies](buildpack-binaries).

 You can use the [heroku-buildpacks](https://github.com/heroku/heroku-buildpacks) CLI plugin to publish buildpacks to our catalog.